-Salt River’s street art has been transformed since 2017 by the annual International Public Art Festival, which creates over 100 murals every February.
+Salt River is transformed every February by the annual International Public Art Festival, which creates over 100 new murals every February.

-Dfeat began street art/graffiti painting in 1999 while at high school.
-He has worked with both local and international street artists on projects and festivals nationally.
+For the first time for Culture Connect, our street art walking tour is being led by Jason Redman, aka Dfeat, who hails from Woodstock and now lives in Kensington, Cape Town.
+He began street art/graffiti painting in 1999 while still at school.
+Since then he has worked with both local and international street artists on projects near and far.
 “Practice makes perfect” was a project Dfeat started at Queenspark High School, Woodstock, to inspire students to hold fast to their aspirations.
 He teaches art to primary school children, including at Design Indaba 2010.
 His work can be seen at Jason Bakery no relation btw (Bree St), Amandla Edu Football’s offices (Salt River), Elsies River (a park) and, of course, the streets of Salt River.
-Jason leads tours for Coffee Bean Routes‘ international clients.
-He assisted Mak1one’s Street Art Culture Connect in January.

 Afterwards do join us for an optional lunch at Food Jams, Unit B10, 1st Floor Salt Orchard Precinct, 45 Yew St. Our host and chef will be the hugely positive, personable and popular Jade De Waal who was a MasterChef SA contestant and founded Food Jams in 2010.

 Please remember to wear a mask.
 The group will be no more than ten people.
 Dfeat will use a mic and Kate Crane Briggs, the convener and participants will have ear-pieces, hired specially.